 Seeking Legal Guidance

 It is thus important to seek the services of an immigration attorney when one is in a predicament of having a criminal offense against their name and dreams of having a green card.
-Having work experience, a professional will be able to evaluate whether the applicant is qualified for the immigration program, help to fill in the required forms and state the legal reasons why this person should be granted the visa.
+With work experience, a professional can evaluate the applicant’s qualifications for the immigration program, assist in filling out the required forms, and outline the legal reasons for granting the visa.
 They may also accompany you for physical interviews during visa processing or represent you in court where necessary.

 When dealing with cleaning records and green cards, sometimes it is so confusing that one needs to seek the assistance of a professional.
-The very first thing that the American dream seeker can do is get familiarized with the general concepts of immigration law and the possible obstacles that may be created by a criminal record.
+The first step for anyone pursuing the American Dream is to familiarize themselves with the basics of immigration law and understand the potential obstacles posed by a criminal record.